General Admission Requirements to Mount Mercy University Accelerated Programs

 - Registered nurse applicants must have an admission cumulative grade point average (GPA) of 3.0.
 Students with an admission cumulative GPA less than a 3.0 may be admitted to the university and conditionally admitted to the Nursing Major.
 In order to continue, all RN-BSN students must successfully complete NU 242 Concepts in Baccalaureate Nursing Education, earning a minimum grade of C. All students must achieve a minimum of C (C- does not count) in all nursing courses.

 - Official transcripts from all previously attended schools must be submitted to Mount Mercy University

 - Complete a background check done by a third party company selected by the Department of Nursing.
 Any concerns will require a meeting with the program director.

-- Show proof of current certification for Basic Cardiac Life Support (BCLS) from the American Heart Association.
+- Show proof of current certification for Basic Cardiac Life Support (BCLS).

 - Show proof of health insurance coverage.

-- Show proof of nursing liability insurance coverage (beyond what is provided by your employer).
+- Show proof of nursing liability insurance coverage (beyond coverage provided by your employer).